Thomas Chatterton Manuscript Project

 All goes quiet, regarding the manuscript of ‘The Revenge’, until 1794, when a man known as ‘Honest Tom King’ bought the Ms. from Luffman Atterbury for £5 5s.
 He then handed the manuscript to John Eggerton to oversee printing.
 Unfortunately, on January 17th, 1795, Eggerton promptly upped and died.
 According to Tom King, the manuscript went missing, or is lost at the printing house.

 According to Warren (Chatteron’s bibliographer), it was thanks to the untimely death of Eggerton that the few copies of ‘The Revenge’ that were already printed, were not published.
-This, along with doubts about authenticity (because the Ms.was missing or lost), accounts for their rarity.
+This, along with doubts about authenticity (because the Ms. was missing or lost), accounts for the extreme rarity of the printed edition.

 In 1824 William Upcott saves what remains of Chatterton's handwritten manuscript from destruction, when he discovers it in a pile of scrap paper on the counter of a cheesemonger.